Pavlovaceae

 Pavlovaceae is a family of haptophytes.
 It is the only family in the order Pavlovales, which is the only order in the class Pavlovophyceae.
 It contains four genera, Diacronema, Exanthemachrysis, Pavlova and Rebecca.

+Pavlovophyceae haptophytes also reportedly store photosynthetic carbon in paramylon polysaccharide granules (with a crystalline microfibrillar structure), unlike the chrysolaminarin used as the polysaccharide storage form by most haptophytes.